my-awesome/my-awesome-template/README.md

 * Ask HN: [Do you curate links/bookmarks?](https://news.ycombinator.com/item?id=22158218)
 * Ask HN: [How do you manage your bookmarks?](https://news.ycombinator.com/item?id=22105561)
 * See [Web Archiving Community](https://github.com/ArchiveBox/ArchiveBox/wiki/Web-Archiving-Community) for alternatives

+## Setup

+> TODO

+1. "Use this template"
+2. create bot
+3. save env (show how to retrieve user_id)
+4. explain parsing (animated gif telegram message) and workflows with diagram

 ## Development